AnimeshSingh504/AnimeshSingh504/README.md

 - 👨‍💻 All of my projects are available at [on Github itself](on Github itself)

-- 💬 Ask me about **react.js, mongo, js**
+- 💬 Ask me about **react.js, mongo, js, solid.js**

 - 📫 How to reach me **animeshsingh221@gmail.com**

-- 📄 Know about my experiences (I am a fresher with almost 3 months of experience in tech industry)
+- 📄 Know about my experiences (I am a fresher with almost 1 year of experience in tech industry)

 - ⚡ Fun fact **I am a good Valorant Player 😅**